abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 # Automatic distillation sequence synthesis framework

-This is a MATLAB implementation of the distillation sequence synthesis methodology presented in the paper "An automatic distillation sequence synthesis framework based on a preorder traversal algorithm."
-Refer to the aforementioned paper for theoretical aspects.
+This is a MATLAB implementation of the distillation sequence synthesis methodology presented in the paper "*An automatic distillation sequence synthesis framework based on a preorder traversal algorithm.*" Refer to the aforementioned paper for theoretical aspects.
 This section will outline the guidelines for utilizing the framework.

 <img src="https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework/blob/master/images/github8-31.png" width="800">